bobbycoleman-dev/bobbycoleman-dev/README.md

 ![header-img](https://github.com/bobbycoleman-dev/bobbycoleman-dev/assets/120721976/ce6e64a0-070f-4a39-b8e7-67bb000c3a05)

 <h3 align="center"> About Me </h3>
-I am a full stack software developer.
+I am a C# SoftwareD developer.
 I have a diverse background that comprises of project management, operations management, business strategy and execution, and various leadership roles in different industries including the United States Army.
 I changed careers to software development because it is my true passion.
 I am here to develop applications that will inspire creativity and reach those who will find significant use in it.

 <h4 align="center"><a href="https://github.com/bobbycoleman-dev/bobbycoleman-dev/blob/main/Resume_Bobby%20Coleman.pdf">View my Resume</a></h4>

 ---

 <h3 align="center"> My Dev Journey </h3>
 While I have dabbled in programming throughout the years, self-learning languages like HTML, CSS, Python, JavaScript, React Native, and Swift, I started developing apps for iOS as a hobby in early 2022.
 After realizing I was not satisfied with my current career path, I decided to make a positive change and pursue software development.
-Now, to better market myself and learn more than just iOS, I am currently a student at Coding Dojo learning full-stack development in Python, JavaScript, and C#/.NET while still expanding my knowledge and skills in Swift.
+I graduted the Coding Dojo bootcamp where I learned full-stack development in Python, JavaScript, and C#/.NET.
+I am now a C# Software Developer at Digitech Computer.

 ---